activenetwork/owl/README.md

 so simply modify them to use your own Twitter and IM account connection info.

 SMS and Email notifications are stubbed out but have not been built as of this writing.

+=== Extended vs. Compact View

+The compact view is the original intention of Owl: being able to tell at a glance what state your servers are in.